Amazon sellers taxes: A beginner’s guide to FBA sales tax

 1. Go to the Settings drop-down menu and select Tax Settings.

-2. Enter the state tax registration number for each state where you need to collect tax.
+2. Enter the state tax registration number for each state where you collect tax.

 3. Follow Amazon’s detailed step-by-step process to complete the setup.

-Double check you have the correct registration numbers for each state to ensure compliance.
+Double-check everything to make sure you have the correct registration numbers for each state.

-Step 3: Report and file your FBA sales tax
+Step 3: Report and file your Amazon FBA sales tax

-To see the total sales tax Amazon collects:
+To see the total sales tax Amazon collects before filing small business tax returns:

 1. Sign in to your Seller Central account.